-While the task of MNER can be considered a multimodal task in a broad sense, it is important to recognize that the importance of the image and text modalities is not equivalent.
-In most cases, images only serve as hints and disambiguation for the prediction of text entities.
+While MNER is a multimodal task, the contributions of image and text modalities to this task are not equivalent.
 When the image cannot provide more interpretation information for the text, the image information can even be discarded and ignored.
-In addition, recent research on NER tasks\citep{wang2021improving,zhang2022domain} has shown that introducing additional document-level context on the basis of the original text can significantly improve the performance of NER models.
-Therefore, recent research endeavors(\emph{e.g.} ITA\citep{wang2021ita}, MoRe\citep{wang2022named}) have sought to address the MNER task using the $\text{Text+Text}$ paradigm.
-In these approaches, images are reasonably transformed into textual representations through techniques such as image captions and optical character recognition (OCR).
+In addition, recent studies \citep{wang2021improving,zhang2022domain} has shown that introducing additional document-level context on the basis of the original text can significantly improve the performance of NER models.
+Therefore, recent studies \citep{wang2021ita,wang2022named} aim to solve the MNER task using the $\text{Text-Text (T+T)}$ paradigm.
+In these approaches, images are reasonably converted into textual representations through techniques such as image caption and optical character recognition (OCR).
 Apparently, the inter-text attention mechanism is more likely to outperform the cross-modal attention mechanism.
-However, existing second normal form MNER methods still exhibit certain potential issues: \begin{enumerate}[label=(\roman*)] \item For the methods that solely rely on in-sample information, despite their optimal utilization of contextual semantic information from the text and paired image, they often fall short in scenarios that demand additional external knowledge to enhance text comprehension.
-These approaches tend to struggle in effectively providing the necessary relevant knowledge. \item For those existing methods that consider the introduction of external knowledge, the relevant knowledge retrieved from external explicit knowledge base (\emph{e.g.}Wikipedia) is too redundant.
-These low-relevance extended knowledge may even mislead the model's understanding of the text in some cases, and ultimately cannot effectively improve the effect of MNER. \end{enumerate} Interestingly, the field of large-scale language models (LLMs) is rapidly advancing with intriguing new findings and developments.\citep{brown2020language,touvron2023llama}.
-On the one hand, recent research on ChatGPT\citep{qin2023chatgpt,wei2023zero,wang2023gpt} shows that the effect of the generative model of ChatGPT in the sequence labeling task of NER has obvious shortcomings.
-On the other hand, LLMs achieves promising results in various NLP\citep{vilar2022prompting,moslem2023adaptive} and multimodal tasks\citep{yang2022empirical,shao2023prompting}.
-These LLMs, represented by ChatGPT, trained on extensive and diverse datasets, can be perceived as a comprehensive representation of internet-based knowledge.
-As a result, these LLMs typically offer high-quality auxiliary knowledge and exhibit remarkable in-context few-shot learning capabilities.
-So we ask: \emph{Is it possible to activate the potential of ChatGPT in MNER tasks by endowing ChatGPT with reasonable heuristics?}
+However, existing second paradigm methods still exhibit certain potential deficiencies: \begin{enumerate}[label=(\roman*)] \item For the methods that solely rely on in-sample information, they often fall short in scenarios that demand additional external knowledge to enhance text comprehension. \item For those existing methods that consider introducing external knowledge, the relevant knowledge retrieved from external explicit knowledge base (\emph{e.g.}, Wikipedia) is too redundant.
+These low-relevance extended knowledge may even mislead the model's understanding of the text in some cases. \end{enumerate} Recently, the field of large language models (LLMs) is rapidly advancing with intriguing new findings and developments \citep{brown2020language,touvron2023llama}.
+On the one hand, recent research on LLMs \citep{qin2023chatgpt,wei2023zero,wang2023gpt} shows that the effect of the generative model in the sequence labeling task has obvious shortcomings.
+On the other hand, LLMs achieves promising results in various NLP \citep{vilar2022prompting,moslem2023adaptive} and multimodal tasks \citep{yang2022empirical,shao2023prompting}.
+These LLMs with in-context learning capability can be perceived as a comprehensive representation of internet-based knowledge and can offer high-quality auxiliary knowledge typically.
+So we ask: \emph{Is it possible to activate the potential of ChatGPT in MNER task by endowing ChatGPT with reasonable heuristics?}